alqabali/laravel-settings/README.md

 - [Mohd Saqueib Ansari](https://github.com/saqueib)

-### About QCode.in
+### About Alqabalie.in

-QCode.in (https://www.qcode.in) is blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.
+Alqabalie.in (https://www.alqabalie.in) is blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.

 ### License